 Can a Felony Be Expunged

 Yes, a felony can be expunged or sealed (provided it is not statutorily prohibited).
 The process is exactly the same for a misdemeanor or a felony arrest.
+See Charges that Cannot be Sealed but can be Expunged.

 Have Additional Questions about Sealing or Expunging your Florida Criminal Record